WillNilges/yap3st/README.md

 ### Making an environment

-First, you're gonna wanna make a directory and initialize a snap project.
-We'll be working from this repo folder in my Documents because my comptuer files are about twice as organized as my life.
-That is to say, a complete mess, and detonating a grenade in the directory would probably _reduce_ the entropy.
+First, make a directory and initialize a snap project.
+We'll be working from this repo folder in my Documents.

 ```
 mkdir ~/Documents/yap3st/snakesnap